8shashank/dropbox_clone/REVIEW.md

+Review of Chris Su by Tazrian Haider Rafi

+# Dropbox Application

+## Overview

+This is a very rough implementation of a Dropbox server and client.
+The client and server coordinate to sync two different directories similar to dropbox.

+The Dropbox server accepts connections over a socket and allows clients to read the list of any files within its root (or possibly outside), get stats about those files, and read or write to those files.
+The client connects and continually checks the two folders for changes and then copies over any changes from one folder that are needed in the other.
+If the folder passed as a command line argument starts with "dnode://", then the client uses the server to obtain information about that folder.
+If the folder starts with "file://", then the client uses local file operations to read/sync the directory.

+Chris Su added functionality of posting all eligible files to twitter.
+The list of eligible files include:".gif",".png", ".webp", ".jpeg".

+ChrisSu also had unfinished implementation of a similar feature for Facebook.

 Review by Tazrian Haider Rafi:

 1. Changed the facebook message to make it more meaningful.
 This should give users an idea of whats happening.